cmdevrepo/HoverCarDemo/README.md

 # Game Development Info
 This game was developed as an introduction to the Unity3D game engine.
 It is a modified version of of the Unity ROLL-A-BALL Tutorial found here: <https://unity3d.com/learn/tutorials/projects/roll-ball-tutorial>.

-Additional content includes weapons, modified game controls, enemy objects with built-in AI, and games menus.
+Additional content includes weapons, modified game controls, enemy objects with built-in AI, and game menus.

 Textures from the Unity Standard Assets were used in the making of this game.